-Students at The Kijana Global Innovation School Are Global Citizens
+Kijana Global Innovation School Students are Global Citizens

 Students will learn to be engaged global citizens.
 Students will interact directly with their peers in other countries and will be taught global challenges and develop skills in analysis and problem-solving in order to be life-long global citizens.
 Students at the Kijana Global Innovation School will learn how to overcome challenges both individually and collectively.